Sunday, July 31, 2022

 Then, as all the Book of Mormon prophet-writers do, Alma reiterates that 'whosoever will come may come and partake of the waters of life freely; and whosoever will not come the same is not compelled to come; but in the last day it shall be restored unto him (those who do not partake of the waters of life freely) according to his deeds--justice!

-Of course Alma's discourse was not meant for Coriation only, but for all of us who have the law given, transgress it, and choose (and it is a choice) either mercy or justice.
+Of course Alma's discourse was not meant for Corianton only, but for all of us who have the law given, transgress it, and choose (and it is a choice) either mercy or justice.
 To paraphrase, if we have desired to do evil, and have not repented in our lifetime, evil shall be done unto us, according to the restoration of God.
 So let our sins trouble us with a trouble that will bring us down unto repentance.
 Do not desire God's justice, even if He is fair with you.
 Do not endeavor to excuse yourselves in the least point because of your sins, by denying the justice of God.
 Perhaps this is what Corianton was doing, and what we do, to excuse our sins.
 Instead let the justice of God, and his mercy, and his long-suffering have full sway in your heart!

 And finally Alma reminds Corianton that he (Corianton) has been called of God to preach these same words unto the people.